The foreclosure process includes the following steps:

 - The Pre-sale List of properties scheduled to go to auction that week is posted on the Public Trustee’s website by 3 p.m., two business days prior to the sale, and an amended list is posted by 4 p.m., the day before the sale.
 Note: a property can be pulled from the auction at any time prior to it being struck and sold.

 - The Public Trustee conducts the Foreclosure Sale at 10 a.m. every Wednesday (except certain holidays) in the East Hearing Room at the Arapahoe County Administration Building, 5334 S. Prince St., Littleton, CO 80120.
-If no lender bids are submitted on any scheduled properties, that week’s sale will be canceled.
+If no lender bids are submitted by the deadline for any scheduled properties, there will not be a sale that week.

 - The Public Trustee will record the Certificate of Purchase for successful bidders within 5 business days after the sale.

 - Junior lien holders may file an Intent to Redeem no later than the eighth business day after the sale.
 If a junior lien holder redeems the property, the Public Trustee will record a Certificate of Redemption.